apache/servicemix4-nmr/examples/cluster/README.txt

 First, run "mvn install" in this examples folder, then copy the contents of the "target/instances" folder from this example into the installation directory of ServiceMix.

 Note that the cluster.xml files refer to the release of ServiceMix Features project.
-The default version used in this example is 4.0.0, but if this version has not been released yet, you need to edit the pom.xml and replace the <properties><servicemix.features.version> text element with a valid version, for example 4.0-m2-SNAPSHOT.
+The default version used in this example is 4.0.0, but if this example is shipped with ServiceMix you need to edit the pom.xml and replace the <properties><servicemix.features.version> text element with the version of ServiceMix.

 You should have the following tree:
-  + apache-servicemix-nmr
+  + apache-servicemix-xxx
   |-- ant
   |-- bin
   |-- etc